 Friday, February 10

 7:00-8:30: Public event with Laura Tohe, Kase Johnstun, and Torrey House Press publisher Kirsten Johanna Allen

 Time TBD: Public event with Craig Childs

 Please submit a writing sample of 1,000-4,000 words (if applying for fiction or nonfiction workshop) or three poems (if applying for poetry workshop) in a single Word document.
 Please name the file with your last name and the writing track you are applying for (i.e.: Lastname_Poetry).
-If applying for a scholarship, please also fill out and attach the scholarship application form.
-Applicants will be informed of registration status by November 5.
+Scholarship applications are now closed.
+Applicants will be informed of registration status by January 10.